axlecoffee/blahaj-template/wiki/setup.md

 You can also depend on my personal library, [TxniLib](/lib), which contains some multiloader/multiversion abstractions that I find helpful.
 I do my best to document it, though it isn't a top priority.

-However, this is definitely a more advanced project setup, and I would not recommend it to someone just getting started on mod development.
-If you are not already familiar with both Forge & Fabric toolchains, events, APIs, etc, you will likely have a harder time getting things working because of the barrier to entry inherent with multiloader mods.

 With that said, I hope this readme covers most of the things you will need to know, but you can always [contact me on Discord](https://discord.gg/kS7auUeYmc) at `toni.toni.chopper` for questions and help setting things up.